 Home of Northern Arizona University, Flagstaff is located 146 miles north of Phoenix on Interstate 17.
 A visit to the Lowell Observatory atop Mars Hill, where the planet Pluto was discovered in 1930, is recommended.
 The Museum of Northern Arizona features an extensive exhibit of Native American art.
 Snow skiers will find some of the best conditions in the country at Arizona Snowbowl, located in the majestic San Francisco Peaks.

 Get the details on those and more of our Top 10 Things to do in Flagstaff.

-Flagstaff is just 2.5 hours from Phoenix.
+Flagstaff is 2.5 hours from Phoenix, north on Interstate 17.

 This world-famous trail was used by Apache Indians as a short-cut through the mountains to reach early Salt River settlers.
 The trail twists through the back of the Superstition Mountains from Apache Junction to Roosevelt Lake and the town of Globe.

 The majority of the trail is unpaved but can be easily driven by most vehicles.
 The trail features volcanic debris, cliff-sided canyons, sparkling lakes, towering saguaro cacti and a vast array of wildflowers.
 The mountains are generally uninhabited, so take along plenty of water.